-Having established that our microgel formulation supports NSC adhesion, viability, and retention upon injection into hydrogels, we next investigated the ability of our microgelbased formulations to support injection protection and cell viability during injection using our 3D bioprinter (Figure 1c).
+we next investigated the ability of our microgel-based formulations to support injection protection and cell viability during injection using our 3D bioprinter.
 We compared the performance of our microgel formulations against control conditions in which NSCs were suspended in non-crosslinked hydrogel precursor solutions.
 Testing injectable efficiency using this embedded 3D printing approach holds many key strategic advantages.
-Precise control of flow rate with our 3D printer enables prediction of intra-injectable stresses when coupled with rheological characterization.
-Most importantly, embedded printing in microgels (Figure 1c - I, Supplementary Information) preserves the spatial distribution of cells as they exit the needle, allowing us to identify localization of cell damage.
-When injecting Newtonian or shear thinning liquids, for example, we would expect mechanical stress-induced cell death to be highest at the needle wall and gradually decrease toward the center of the needle.
-If this cargo was being injected into liquid media, the shear history of each cell would be lost, eliminating the ability to directly observe cell death at the no-slip, high shear stress boundary.
-Access to injection history could be informative in developing injectable formulations, especially for non-Newtonian or granular microgel injectables, where the flow profile is rate-dependent and underlying injection-protection limitations are still poorly understood^{9,28}.
+Precise control of flow rate with our 3D printer enables the prediction of intra-injectable stresses when coupled with rheological characterization.
+Most importantly, embedded printing in microgels preserves the spatial distribution of cells as they exit the needle, allowing us to identify the localization of cell damage.
+When injecting Newtonian or shear-thinning liquids, for example, we would expect mechanical stress-induced cell death to be highest at the needle wall and gradually decrease toward the center of the needle.
+If this cargo was being injected into liquid media, the shear history of each cell would be lost, eliminating the ability to directly observe cell death at the no-slip, high-shear stress boundary.
+Access to injection history could be informative in developing injectable formulations, especially for non-Newtonian or granular microgel injectables, where the flow profile is rate-dependent and underlying injection-protection limitations are still poorly understood.[9,28]

-To first demonstrate that embedded 3D printing preserves the injection history and quantify the shear stress required to damage NSCs, we printed mixtures of NSCs with the microgels' Newtonian liquid precursor, 3% (w/w) uncrosslinked MeHA, into bare (i.e. free of AC and RGD) HA microgels.
-We chose the MeHA concentration by identifying the viscosity and shear rate required to generate 5 - 100 Pa of shear stress at the needle wall, as previous reports document cell death and membrane rupture between 30 - 150 Pa^{35,36} (Figure 4a, Supplementary Information).
-To increase shear stress, we varied shear rate from 250 - 4125 s-1, and modified printing needle translational velocity proportionally to achieve 300μ m printed diameters, thereby minimizing potential negative effects of nutrient depletion at the center of printed NSC features in 3D culture.
-We confirmed the Newtonian fluid-like behavior of MeHA by showing $\sigma \sim \dot{\gamma}$ across the range of tested shear rates with unidirectional rheology (Figure S3a).
-We predict printed feature cross-sectional area, A, similar to our previous reports22 (Methods, Figure S7).
-In these MeHA prints, we observed increased cell death (red, Figure 4a, Methods) with increasing shear rate and localization of dead cells at the outermost layer of the printed object.
+To first demonstrate that embedded 3D printing preserves the injection history and quantify the shear stress required to damage NSCs, we printed mixtures of NSCs with the microgels' Newtonian liquid precursor, 3% (w/w) uncrosslinked MeHA, into bare (i.e., free of AC and RGD) HA microgels.
+We chose the MeHA concentration by identifying the viscosity and shear rate required to generate 5-100 Pa of shear stress at the needle wall, as previous reports document cell death and membrane rupture between 30-150 Pa^[35,36] (Figure 4a, Supporting Information).
+To increase shear stress, we varied the shear rate from 250-4125 s^{-1} , and modified the printing needle translational velocity proportionally to achieve 300 μm printed diameters, thereby minimizing potential negative effects of nutrient depletion at the center of printed NSC features in 3D culture.
+We confirmed the Newtonian fluidlike behavior of MeHA by showing $\sigma~\dot{\gamma}$ across the range of tested shear rates with unidirectional rheology (Figure S3a, Supporting Information).
+We predict printed feature cross-sectional area, A, similar to our previous reports^[22] (Experimental Section, Figure S7, Supporting Information).
+In these MeHA prints, we observed increased cell death (red, Figure 4a, Experimental Section) with increasing shear rate and localization of dead cells at the outermost layer of the printed object.

 We repeated the shear rate sweep with mixtures of bare microgels and NSCs into bare HA microgels and found increased cell viability relative to their liquid MeHA counterparts.
-However, cell viability at the highest shear rate still fell below 70%, which is required for FDA approval of injectable cell formulations37.
-In contrast to the MeHA prints, we observed dead cells and increasing co-localization of the live and dead channels distributed throughout the printed feature, suggesting shear stress is instead generated between microgels.
-We hypothesized that cellular damage could be driven by increased frequency of microgel rearrangement and speed at which microgels slide past one another at high shear rates.
+However, cell viability at the highest shear rate still fell below 70%, which is required for FDA approval of injectable cell formulations.^[37] In contrast to the MeHA prints, we observed dead cells and increasing co-localization of the live and dead channels distributed